moody/Waffle/README.md

 -- fill the space, and Layout() hides its own frame and every already-resolved frame in -- its subtree.
 An ancestor's own visibility affects this node's frame the same way, -- without changing this node's own.
 Pass nil to reset to the default ("VISIBLE").
-Case -- does not matter, any other value throws an error. child:SetVisibility("GONE")
+Case -- insensitive, any other value throws an error. child:SetVisibility("GONE")

 -- Returns this node's own visibility as given, never an ancestor's: a node whose